reflectoring/reflectoring.github.io/content/blog/2024/2024-04-23-apache-http-client-4-async-apis.md

 It's worth noting that HTTP pipelining is not supported by all servers, so it's not always a reliable way to improve performance.
 Additionally, if there is an error in one of the requests, the entire pipeline will fail, and the client will need to resend all the requests.

 Pipelining can also improve performance by packing multiple HTTP requests into a single TCP message.
 This can help to reduce the overhead of the connection and improve the overall speed of the transfer.
-However, this technique is not widely used, as it can be challenging to implement correctly and may lead to compatibility issues with some servers.
+However, we don't use this technique widely, as it can be challenging to implement correctly and may lead to compatibility issues with some servers.

 Now let's understand how to pipeline requests using Apache HttpClient: